ECIP 1112: Olympia Treasury Contract Source

 • Immutability:

-• The contract SHALL include no proxy pattern, upgrade hooks, selfdestruct, delegatecall, or any opcode enabling runtime modification.
-Deployment MUST be single-step and final.
+• No proxy pattern, upgrade hooks, selfdestruct, delegatecall, or runtime modification opcodes.

 • Traceability: